aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Gets the data source range of the chart.

+**Remarks**

 Only supports range.

 **Returns:**
 java.lang.String - The data source.